 LeadingF Gain CB Certificate and Apply SABER System for Saudi Market

-LeadingF Co., LTD. owns CB certificate and report to help clients applying SABER system in Saudi Market.
+LeadingF Co., LTD. owns CB certificate and report to help clients applying the SABER system in the Saudi Market.

 No worry about the clearance issues of the old SASO certificate is no working anymore.

 LeadingF solutions will assistant all our LED Screen clients applying the Saudi Arabia custom clearance certificates of PCoC and SCoc in the new SABER system.

 Exporters and importers: will the new SABER system impact your business?

 The SABER system is a new mandatory importer-based computer system facilitating online certification of imports into Saudi Arabia.
 The long-term plan is for SABER to become the only system for clearing goods through Saudi customs and replace the SASO COC.
 All shipments arriving into the Kingdom of Saudi Arabia will require a Product CoC and a Shipment CoC to be issued through SABER.